Click on the heading below to go direct to the HOME PAGE content

 To refresh this page, please press the F5 button.

-As we think of our Vicar, Revd Huw Mordecai on sick-leave, we can interact with him in our minds by reading his perceptive, wise and often moving Musings from a Mordecai.
-These have been posted almost week by week since 1 April, and back-numbers can be downloaded.
+As we think of our Vicar, Revd Huw Mordecai on sick-leave, do read his perceptive, wise and often moving Musings from a Mordecai.
+Back-numbers can be downloaded.

 The September/October Parish Mag is now on line

 The Parish Mag is now published on the Web complete with ads.

 You can also look at the ads on their own by visiting the Advertisers' page.

 Stay Alert news is still up but will not have daily updates, other than maintaining charts of the cases in local areas.

 The Picture of the Day will also only occasionally be changed.

 Scroll up or click HERE to return to the top of the page.

 The first service on Sunday 25 October was the 8am Holy Communion service, a very good start to the day.
 This was led by Rev. Patrick Mukholi.